kimfucious/polly-is-a-cracker/README.md

 _Your mileage may vary_

-### Change detection in callbacks needs a tick
+### Change detection in callbacks needs a tick in the pants

-💡 I learned that change detection in Angular needs an [app.tick()](https://angular.io/api/core/ApplicationRef#tick) to kick it in the pants, when the change occurs within a callback function.
+💡 I learned that change detection in Angular needs an [app.tick()](https://angular.io/api/core/ApplicationRef#tick) when the change occurs within a callback function.

-### Unwanted arguments from base code example
+### Unneeded/unwanted arguments from base code example

 😑 Working from the Polly base code example [here](https://docs.aws.amazon.com/code-samples/latest/catalog/javascript-browserstart-polly.html.html), I found that the following lines where throwing errors in my angular app: